etelie/web/README.md

 We use the Storybook tool to host a component library which allows us to document our UI components and test them in isolation.
 To run a local Storybook dev server (with hot-module replacement), use `npm run storybook`.
 For a stand-alone build of the Storybook web page, use `npm run storybook:build`.

+#### 5. Local HTTPS

+The web application is served locally over HTTPS using the conveinent Vite "mkcert" which creates a self-signed TLS certificate.
+The first time you open the local dev app in a web browser, you will have to silence the security warning caused by the certificate being from an unknown issuer.

 ### Development notes

 #### Environment variables